 - Personal Use

-Myths about Consumer in Rural Areas
+Myths about Consumers in Rural Areas

 There are some myths about the Rural Consumer.
 Rural marketers need to know the real picture to develop an effective strategy.